 BDR typically runs as a lightweight browser extension, integrating directly with Chrome, Edge, Firefox, and other enterprise browsers.
 It avoids the complexity of network rerouting or hardware appliances, while still integrating with SIEMs and SOC workflows.

-Browser Detection & Response vs. Other Solutions
+Browser Detection & Response vs. other solutions

 - BDR vs. SWG: SWGs filter network traffic, but don’t monitor in-browser DOM activity.